Best Budget Golf Rangefinders 2024

 Magnetic strap on case came loose in our testing

-One other feature of note is the magnetic strip which holds the laser to anything metal, making it ideal for use with a trolly or buggy.
-It comes in a choice of colors including navy, pink, and black and is one of the sharpest looking rangefinders we've tested.
+Another feature worth noting is the magnetic strip which securely holds the device to anything metal, thus making it ideal for use with a trolly or buggy.
+It also comes in a choice of colors including navy, pink, and black and overall this is one of the sharpest looking rangefinders we've tested.

 Best simplicity